A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-It also clear that (159) implies phase quantization for each individual particle ensemble, upon keeping all but the \emph{i}-th coordinate fixed and performing the closed-loop integration.

-Notice that (159) implies quantization of the osmotic potential as well, due to the coupling of $S$ to $R$ (hence $U$) via (144).
+Notice that (170) constrains the osmotic potential as well, due to the coupling of $S$ to $R$ (hence $U$) via (147).
 This makes physical sense since, as we observed earlier, the oscillating ether drives the \emph{zbw} oscillations of the particles while also sourcing the osmotic potential that imparts the osmotic velocities to the particles.

-Combining (142), (154), and (159), we can construct the \emph{N}-particle Schrödinger equation
+Combining (170), (165), and (145), we can construct the \emph{N}-particle Schrödinger equation